ErolledDev/ailodi/README.md

 ---

-**Built with ❤️ using Next.js 14 and optimized for modern hosting platforms.**
+**Built with ❤️ using Next.js 14 and optimized for Cloudflare Workers deployment.**

 For questions or support, please check the contact page or reach out through the configured contact methods.